ezhilmathik/MeluXina-Bootcamp-Feb-9-10/MeluXina.md

 - ## Please take a look if you are using Mac
 - ## Please take a look if you are using Linux

-## Use username to connect to MeluXina
+## Use your username to connect to MeluXina
 - ### For exmaple the below example shows the user of `u100490`
   ```
   ssh u100490@login.lxp.lu -p 8822
   ```
 ## Once you have logged in
-- ### Once you have logged in you will be in a default home directory
+- ### Once you have logged in, you will be in a default home directory
   ```
   [u100490@login02 ~]$ pwd
   /home/users/u100490